 To the best of our knowledge we have developed the first modular description of FSPNs.
-The representation of Petri Nets in discrete event formalisms, like DEVS, have been described [9].
-However, these approaches relate only to nontimed PNs with single server semantics exhibiting very simple requirements when compared to the FSPNs modeled in this paper.
-Although a DEVS representation of a FSPN could be developed, it would become more complex than the corresponding HFSS representation, due to the lack of sampling semantics in the DEVS formalism.
-The reuse of DEVS models would also be compromised since the representation of sampling in a discrete event formalism requires the adaption of FSPN models, like places and transitions, to every specific topology [4].
-The discrete event simulation of FSPNs has been described in [5].
-This work, however, provides a description of an ad hoc implementation not based on a modular representation.
-Implementations based on fixed sampling rates have been developed [6], but results are dependent on the sampling rate, and loose accuracy when compared with the exact results achieved by HFSS models.
+The representation of Petri Nets in discrete event formalisms, like DEVS, have been described [7].
+However, these approaches relate only to nontimed PNs with single server semantics having simpler requirements when compared to the FSPNs modeled in this paper.
+The discrete event simulation of FSPNs has been described in [4].
+This work, however, provides a description of an ad hoc implementation not supported by a modular representation.
+Implementations based on fixed sampling rates have been developed [5], but results are dependent on the sampling rate, and loosing accuracy when compared with the exact results achieved by HFSS models.
 The use of HFSS sampling provides a simplification in the messages required to retrieve information.
 Taken for example the conflict manager component, it requires one sampling operation to retrieve token information from all connected places.
-The alternative discrete event representation would require sending a message to each place and then wait for every answer to arrive.
-HFSS sampling enables all this information to be exchanged in a single atomic operation, being easier to represent, while promoting model reuse.
-Domain Specif languages (DSLs) have been developed to create simulations from (nontimed) PNs.
-However, these approaches require the development of specific compilers in order to be applied [7].
-On the contrary, our approach based on a domain specific (FSPN) library, represented in Figure 13 makes the mapping between
+The alternative discrete event representation would require sending a message to each place and then to wait for every answer to arrive.
+HFSS sampling enables all this information to be exchanged in a single atomic operation, being easier to represent, and levering model reuse.
+Domain Specif languages (DSLs) have been developed to create simulations from (non-timed) PNs.
+However, these approaches require the development of specific compilers in order to be applied [6].
+On the contrary, our approach based on a domain specific (FSPN) library makes the mapping between FSPNs and simulations very simple, removing the need for expensive compilers.